Psychiatric disorders of childbirth: Obstetric factitious disorder

 Factitious disorder (self-induced illness) can take many forms, and, during pregnancy, they include obstetric complications such as antepartum bleeding and hyperemesis.
-They also include simulation of labor by contractions of the abdominal muscles or manipulation of tocodynamometry.
-Other women have induced premature labor by rupture of the membranes or by prostaglandin suppositories or both.
-These extreme cases illustrate the strong wish that some women have to bring pregnancy to an end; occasionally they importunately demand premature delivery, whatever the risk to the infant.
+Presentation of factitious disorders during pregnancy can also take the form of simulation of labor by contractions of the abdominal muscles or manipulation of tocodynamometry.
+Case studies of pregnant women with factitious disorders have documented the repeated self-induction of premature labor by rupture of the membranes, by prostaglandin suppositories, or both.

 Delirium during labor

-Under the name 'parturient delirium', this is defined as an acute (usually sudden) clouding of consciousness, lasting minutes or hours, with full recovery.
+Under the name 'parturient delirium', this is defined as an acute clouding of consciousness, lasting minutes or hours, with full recovery.
 Onset is usually towards the end of labor, and recovery after the birth.
 Any of the following may be observed – incoherent speech, misidentification of persons, visual hallucinations, inappropriate behavior such as singing, or memory loss for the episode.
 A phasic course, with alternate delirium and clarity, continuation into the puerperium, and recurrence after another pregnancy have been described in a few cases.

 It was one of the first psychiatric disorders, related to childbearing, to be described, and its importance in the early 19th century is indicated by an early classification, stating that it was one of two recognized forms of puerperal insanity.
 More than 50 cases have been described, most of them in the epoch when parturition was endured without effective pain relief.
 The disorder has almost disappeared in nations with advanced obstetrics, with only two early 20th century reports.
 But, within the last ten years, there were 28 nations in which fewer than half the births were attended by skilled birth attendants; they included Nigeria, Pakistan, Ethiopia and Bangladesh, each with more than 3 million births/year.
 In 2012, it was estimated that 130-180 million infants would be delivered in the quinquennium 2011-2015 without skilled birth attendance.
 There are still many countries where parturition in the 21st century is like that in Europe in the early 19th century, and women are at risk of becoming delirious during labor.